mvolkmann/blog/src/swift.md

 Why don't classes get a default memberwise initializer like structs?

+Typically structs are used instead of classes the need for inheritance is not anticipated.

 Let's re-implement the "Point" struct as a class named "Point2".

 ```swift